Phauthentic/phpstan-rules/README.md

 It is also more or less easy to write your own rules if you need to enforce something specific that is not covered by the existing rules.

+## What if I need to ignore a Rule in a certain Place?

+Use the inline annotations PHPStan provides and add a comment explaining *why* in this case the rule is allowed to be broken.
+An inline annotation is the best because you should keep the information close to where it happens, visible right at the root of the problem.

 ### Alternative Tools

 If you don't like this library, you can also check out other tools.
 Some of them provide a fluent interface instead of a Regex.
 If this feels more comfortable for you, you might want to check them out: